 In the South among the Pashtun tribes were the emerging Taliban.
 (Talib means ‘seeker of truth’).
 The Taliban were comprised of young men who originated from the Madrassas (schools) within the refugee camps where they were taught the Quran, and where they were called upon by their own tribal elders to save the lives of the young at a time when Pashtun children had been kidnapped and raped.
 Gradually they grew in number and by today’s standards conducted a ‘just war’, capturing many of the cities.
 Their policies included disarming the public, creating peace, forcing the foreign warlords out and enforcing the strictest form of Islamic law “since the Prophet” (as in Saudi Arabia execution policy of criminals, akin also to America’s practice of capital punishment).

-Since 1995, global oil corporations – Unical and Bridas – held a series of meetings with Afghan warlords and senior members of the Taliban.
-In 1992, two American foreign ministers went to dialogue with the Taliban leaders about the possibility of running both oil and natural gas pipelines from the Caspian Sea through to Pakistan.
+From 1995 into the following decade, global oil corporations – Unical and Bridas – held a series of meetings with Afghan warlords and senior members of the Taliban.
+It is reported that in 1992, two American foreign ministers went to dialogue with the Taliban leaders about the possibility of running both oil and natural gas pipelines from the Caspian Sea through to Pakistan.
 Jean-Charles Brisard and Guillaume Dasquie, authors of the book “Bin Laden, La Verite Interdite (Bin Laden, the Forbidden Truth)”, claimed in an interview that when the Afghans declined, the Americans told them that they could either have “carpets of gold or bombs”.
-According to the book, the Bush administration began to negotiate with the Taliban immediately after coming into power in February.
+According to the book, the Bush administration began to negotiate with the Taliban immediately after coming into power in February 2000.
 US and Taliban diplomatic representatives met several times in Washington, Berlin and Islamabad.
 The book reveals that the meetings, referred to as 6 plus 2, because of the number of states (representatives of the 6 nations which border Afghanistan plus the US and Russian governments), where confirmed by Naif Naik, former Pakistani minister for foreign affairs.
 The last meeting is said to have taken place just 5 weeks before the attacks on New York and Washington on September 11th, 2001.
 Naik claimed in a French television programme that Tom Simons, the US representative at these meetings, openly threatened the Taliban and Pakistan saying that “either the Taliban behave as they ought to, or Pakistan convinces them to do so, or we will use another option”.
 The words Simons used were a ‘military option’, Naik claimed.
 (Source “Bushgate: What did the President know and when did he know it?”, by Julio Godoy – Asia Times, 19 Nov 2001).

 There are now over 700 US military bases overseas.
 The occupation of Iraq, as is obvious to everyone, has been nothing more than the last-chance saloon for the American oil industry to give itself a last shot-in-the–arm as they seek to consolidate oil reserves to keep open the pathway for further economic growth.
 The prospect for global-US-led capitalism of the Middle East being effectively in control of the world oil economy was a pressure too great to bear for the one-upmanship of American imperialism.
 Within this drama, there remains the stark future prospect of a severe limit to growth of global capital and even deflation after a period of restricted supply-caused rising oil prices and inflation, since the world economy is completely based upon the sale of products that are either made from oil or need hydrocarbon energy (including natural gas), via internal combustion or via electricity demand.
 The vast transportation of goods across the world is dependent on it.